kristkam/tododos/FIREBASE_SETUP.md

 ## Development

-To test Firebase integration during development:
+To test the Firebase integration:

 1. Make sure you have a `.env.local` file with valid Firebase configuration
-2. Set `VITE_USE_FIREBASE=true`
-3. Start the development server: `yarn dev`
+2. Start the development server: `yarn dev`
-4. Open multiple browser tabs to see real-time synchronization
+3. Open multiple browser tabs to see real-time synchronization

 ## Production Considerations